Quasi-Random profinite groups

-\end{theorem} By Theorem~\ref{minimal degree profinite} and Theorem~\ref{main-int} we can establish upper and lower bounds on the product-free measure of some profinite groups. \begin{theorem} The product-free measure of the profinite groups $\SL_k(\ZZ_p)$ and $\Sp_{2k}(\ZZ_p)$ is given by
+\end{theorem} By Theorem~\ref{minimal degree profinite} and Theorem~\ref{main-int} and a method discussed in Section~\ref{lower bound} we can establish upper and lower bounds on the product-free measure of some profinite groups. \begin{theorem} The product-free measure of the profinite groups $\SL_k(\ZZ_p)$ and $\Sp_{2k}(\ZZ_p)$ is given by

 \end{theorem}

 The upper bounds have the following implication: